noahehall/theBookOfNoah/0current/apitech.md

 ## headers
   - header: field of an http request/response that provides additional context and metadata about the request/response
   - custom headers generally start with `X-` but was deprecated in 2012
+  - hop-by-hop headers: for a single transport-level connection
+    - MUST NOT be retransmitted by proxies/cached
+    - set using the `connection` header
+  - end-to-end headers: MUST be transmitted to the final recipient (server/client)
+    - intermediate proxies must retransmit these headers unmodified
+    - caches must store these headers

+### general headers
+  - can be used in multipel settings, e.g. both request + response
+  - Keep-Alive: informs the receiver how the connection can be used to set a timeout and a maximim amount of requests
+    - cant be used with http2
+    - `Connection` header must be set for this header to have any meaning
+  - Connection: controls whether the network connection stays open after the current transaction finishes
+    - cant be used with http2
+  - Transfer-Encoding: the form of encoding used to safely transfer the payload-body to the user
+    - is a hop-by-hop header
+    - applied to a message between two nodes, not to a resource itself
 ### response headers
+  - provides context about the response/server providing the response
   - www-authenticate: defines the authentication method that should be used to gain access to a resource. always sent along with a 401 unauthorized response
   - proxy-authenticate: contains information on how to authenticate. see `www-authenticate`

-### representation headers
-  - Content-Type:

-### simple headers
-  - request headers that are always considered authorized and not explicitly listed in responses to preflight request

 ### request headers
-  - provide context about the request in order for the server to tailor its response
+  - provide context about the request (or the client) in order for the server to tailor its response
   - Host: (required for http 1.1) specifies the host and port number of the server tow hich teh request is being sent
     - if no port is specified, the default for the protocol is used (80, 443, etc)
   - Accept-*: various headers indicate the allowed & preferred formats of the response